-- Have a love of God and demonstrate a commitment to following the way of Christ; - Have experience in the use of standard accounting procedures; - Have an ability to establish and maintain appropriate safeguards and oversee people assisting in financial transactions; - Possess an understanding of insurance requirements, audit procedures, bonding and legal liabilities; - May or may not be an elected member of Vestry.

-Time Commitment (approximately twelve hours per month, including):

-- Meetings of the Vestry and Finance Committee, approximately two evenings per month;
+- Have a love of God and demonstrate a commitment to following the way of Christ; - Have experience in the use of standard accounting procedures, best practices, financial software, and related tools; - Have an ability to provide support as needed to staff and others who have a role in financial operations; - Possess an understanding of insurance requirements, audit procedures, bonding and legal liabilities; - May or may not be an elected member of Vestry. - Willing to serve as a member of Finance Committee - Time Commitment (approximately twelve hours per month, including): - Meetings of the Finance Committee; Supporting reporting, analysis of data in and from ACS program; Supporting budget creation; Annual Meeting.

-- Diocesan meetings, as necessary;

-- Annual Meeting.